tanvidesa/Subcategory-Image-Classifier/README.md

 # Subcategory-Image-Classifier
 The task's focus on classifying images into specific subcategories within a larger category, capturing the essence of fine-grained image classification.
+Subcategory image classifier is a task in computer vision where the goal is to classify images into subcategories within a larger category.
+For example, classifying different species of birds or different types of flowers.
+This task is considered to be fine-grained because it requires the model to distinguish between subtle differences in visual appearance and patterns, making it more challenging than regular image classification tasks.